Kamdyn McIntosh: Early life and junior career

 McIntosh was born to parents Clayton and Carol in Pinjarra, Western Australia as the third of nine children.
 He often acted as carer to his younger siblings given the adults of the household both worked fly-in fly-out mining jobs away from home.

 He grew up playing soccer, before switching to competitive football at the age of 15 for the local Pinjarra Tigers in the Peel Football League.
 He went on to play for the Western Australian under 16 representative side in 2010 and again at under 18 level at the 2012 AFL Under 18 Championships.

-In 2012 he played reserves and junior football with the Peel Thunder Football Club before playing four senior matches for in the WAFL where he averaged 17.5 disposals and five marks.
+In 2012 he played reserves and junior football with the Peel Thunder Football Club before playing four senior matches in the WAFL where he averaged 17.5 disposals and five marks.

 He recorded a top-5 endurance beep test score in his class at the 2012 Draft Combine.